CosmasMandikonza/phishlock-ai/README.md

 ## Contact

 - GitHub Issues: Preferred method for bug reports and feature requests
-- Email: your.email@example.com (replace with your actual contact)
+- Email: cmandikonza@css.edu (replace with your actual contact)

 ---